Kowsik1406/guvi_project2/README.md

     you'll get pswd

     then finish the remaining step and edit inbound rule and expose in new tab as same as Prometheus Then go to datasource and enable Prometheus to load data from Prometheus by giving any dashboard like ( 15661,1860 then load and execute )by importing it.

+----> Uninstall helm (helm uninstall prometheus) in case of any issue